amacdougall/alanmacdougall-octopress-blog/source/_posts/2012-03-09-introducing-underscore-dot-as.md

 date: 2012-03-09 00:02
 comments: true
 categories:
-    - Actionscript
+    - ActionScript
     - Programming
     - underscore.as
 ---

 [underscore.as](http://www.github.com/amacdougall/underscore.as) is an
-Actionscript 3.0 port of Jeremy Ashkenas's excellent [underscore.js](http://documentcloud.github.com/underscore/) library.
-Like its Javascript original, underscore.as provides a quick syntax for functional programming concepts.
-Unlike the original, underscore.as is not idiomatic: it doesn't look like the kind of Actionscript you probably write every day.
+ActionScript 3.0 port of Jeremy Ashkenas's excellent [underscore.js](http://documentcloud.github.com/underscore/) library.
+Like its JavaScript original, underscore.as provides a quick syntax for functional programming concepts.
+Unlike the original, underscore.as is not idiomatic: it doesn't look like the kind of ActionScript you probably write every day.
 You may have to adjust your programming style to take full advantage of it.
 I hope this quick introduction will explain why you should bother.

 <!-- more -->

-## Actionscript 3.0 is Java
+## ActionScript 3.0 is Java

-If you're old, wrinkled, and toothless&#8212;about 35 in programmer years&#8212;you remember the Flash 5 and Actionscript 1.0 versions of Actionscript.
-They were the first ones to work like Javascript, and despite their many flaws, they had some useful ideas at their core: prototype-based inheritance, mixins, anonymous functions, dynamic classes.
+If you're old, wrinkled, and toothless&#8212;about 35 in programmer years&#8212;you remember the Flash 5 and ActionScript 1.0 versions of ActionScript.
+They were the first ones to work like JavaScript, and despite their many flaws, they had some useful ideas at their core: prototype-based inheritance, mixins, anonymous functions, dynamic classes.
 Presented with these new features, programmers immediately used them for evil.
 Not only was